nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 +----+---------+--------+----------+-------------+------------------------------------------+--------------+
 ```

-Example 3 (If medication does not
-exists): `addstock n/paracetamol q/10 p/10 e/02-11-2021 d/used to treat fever and pain m/500`
+Example 3 (If medication does not exist): `addstock n/paracetamol q/10 p/10 e/02-11-2021 d/used to treat fever and pain m/500`

 Expected Output 3: